riteshtheone/air-monitoring/README.md

-# A gas senser project using mq135 and dht11 senser module with esp32 microcontroller
+# A gas sensor project using mq135 and dht11 sensor module with esp32 microcontroller